tainacan/tainacan-wiki/dev/custom-templates.md

 * `tainacan/archive-taxonomy.php` - Used as a template for all Tainacan Taxonomies (list items based on a term)
 * `tainacan/archive-repository.php` - Used in the `/items/` URL, which is added by the Tainacan plugin, and lists all items of all collections

-Since each collection is a new custom post type, these templates are usefull to create a template that will be used by all collections.
+Since each collection is a new custom post type, these templates are useful to create a template that will be used by all collections.

 Nevertheless, you are still able to create more specific templates, using the standard WordPress hierarchy.